 Here are some options where to spend the night*

 Sintra was only one of many beautiful places I’ve visited in Portugal.
 So to read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 For better orientation, here you find all the landmarks I mention in this post: